-6 Reasons Why Open Source Platforms Are Better, and 3 Reasons Why Not
+6 Reasons Why Open Source Platforms Are Better

-The 10 basic defining points are covered on the Open Source Initiative website (https://opensource.org/osd) and include free redistribution, access to source code, no discrimination against people or field, and being technology-neutral.
+The 10 basic defining points are covered on the Open Source Initiative website and include free redistribution, access to source code, no discrimination against people or fields, and being technology-neutral.

 For example, WordPress uses the General Public Licence (GPLv2 or later) with four freedoms: